open-AIMS/ereefs-documentation/README.md

 NetCDF variable and dimensions extents, file checksum, etc. The system needs that info to know if the file needs to be re-downloaded, re-processed, ignored, etc.
 The system needs to know what have changed in order to know what needs to be done (i.e. re-generated).
 All metadata info is stored in DB.
 We also store NetCDF variable info because getting those from a DB only takes a few milliseconds.
-Getting it from the file itself takes about 5 minutes (the file needs to be downloaded for the info to be extracted)**
+Getting it from the file itself takes about 5 minutes (the file needs to be downloaded for the info to be extracted) - JJ: which database is this?
+MongoDB?**

 The trimmed mirror model data is then processed by NcAggregate to calculate temporal aggregate products and other derived exposure products.
 Each of these processes pulls data from the S3 mirror then saves the derived data back to S3.
 Each of the